One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 Happy as can be while visiting the Ice Domes.
 This is the face of someone ticking off their bucket list!

-At first I was a little stressed on how to plan this, because there were several options and I wasn’t sure which was the best to choose… but I ended up being happy with my choice.
+At first I was a little stressed on how to plan my trip to the Ice Domes, because there were several options (including different activities) and I wasn’t sure which was the best to choose… but I ended up being happy with my choice.

 What is the Tromso Ice Domes?